-The leader of Eastman Chemical Co.-Texas Operations in Longview will lead the company’s Tennessee operations in Kingsport beginning in April, the business announced Thursday.
+The leader of Eastman Chemical Co.-Texas Operations in Longview will lead the company’s Tennessee operations in Kingsport beginning in April, the corporation announced Thursday.

 Mark Bogle, vice president and Texas site leader, will be moving to Tennessee for the position of vice president and Tennessee Operations site leader.

 Andrew Coggins, director of Eastman’s Fibers Division in Kingsport, is to succeed Bogle and will relocate to Longview in coming months.